nbroad1881/pii-data-detection/README.md

 # pii-data-detection

 This repository contains the code for the kaggle competition: [PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data) in which I placed 9th place out of 2048 teams.
+[Here is my write-up.](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data/discussion/497177)

 The package can be installed by cloning the repo and running `pip install -e .` when in the directory.
 Requirements are in `requirements.txt`